Linux Arbitrary File Write and Privilege Escalation with dd

 Use Active Directory for Linux logins

 This is a simple how-to on using Microsoft’s Active Directory for user authentication on Linux systems.
 The method described in this guide should work for Cent OS, Red Hat Enterprise Linux (RHEL), and Fedora.
-Debian based distributions do not the the tools used in this method and require a different setup.
-This guide used Cent OS 5.5 with a minimal text only install, however it should apply the same to other compatible versions of Linux....
+Debian based distributions do not have the tools used in this method and require a different setup.
+This guide used Cent OS 5.5 with a minimal text only install, however it should apply the same to other compatible versions of Linux. ...

 September 5, 2010 · 3 min